spidermedic/garage/README.md

 ## Garage Door System

 This is a simple system running on a Raspberry Pi using Flask, that allows the user to operate and view the status of their gargage door(s).

-It is currently set up for two doors, but the code can be easily adapted to as many or as few as are required.
+The program is currently set up for two doors, but the code can be easily adapted to as many or as few as are required.

 ## Requirements